brittaniSavery/personal-website/content/posts/grandma-and-meshach.md

 tags:
   - personal
 newsletter: lifestyle
-description: "CW: death, suicide—The last two years have sucked.
+description: "Content Warning: death, suicide—The last two years have sucked.
 I have experienced unemployment, sickness, and the death of loved ones.
 Specifically I lost my grandma and my dog, Meshach, in December 2021.
 In this post, I talk about the good memories I have of them that help me combat my sorrow."
 meta:
   description: "CW: death, suicide—In December 2021, I lost my grandma and my dog, Meshach.
 Here, I count the good memories that help me combat my sorrow."
 thumbnail: grandma-and-meshach.jpg